Skip to main content

 Course overview

-The Bachelor of Economics and Bachelor of Laws is a five-year, full-time combined degree offered jointly by the Faculty of Arts and Social Sciences and the University of Sydney Law School.
-The Bachelor of Laws is accredited by the NSW Legal Profession Admission Board, and graduates are eligible to apply for admission as a lawyer in New South Wales.
+The Bachelor of Economics and Bachelor of Laws is a five-year, full-time combined degree jointly offered by the Faculty of Arts and Social Sciences and the University of Sydney Law School.
+The Bachelor of Laws is accredited by the Legal Profession Admission Board of NSW and therefore satisfies the academic qualification prerequisite for admission as a lawyer in New South Wales.

-During the first three years of the course, students concurrently complete compulsory law units of study and a program in economics or advanced economics* which covers foundational studies in microeconomics, macroeconomics, and econometrics and includes a choice of one of the following majors:
+During the first three years of the course, students concurrently complete compulsory law units of study (equating to Year 1 of the Bachelor of Laws) and a program in Economics or Advanced Economics* which covers foundational studies in microeconomics, macroeconomics, and econometrics and includes a choice of one of the following 'embedded' majors:

-Students also complete units from the Open Learning Environment and, where appropriate, elective units from a range of subject areas including the humanities, social sciences, business, and STEM.
+Students also complete units from the Open Learning Environment and elective units from a broad range of subject areas, including business, STEM, social sciences and humanities.

-The final two years of the course consist of compulsory and elective law units.
+The final two years of the course consist of compulsory and elective law units (Years 2 and 3 of the Bachelor of Laws).

-*Students completing the advanced economics program must take the economics major
+*Students completing the Advanced Economics program take the Economics major by default

 Degree structure and requirements